Hurley High School

 Hurley High School is a public high school located in Hurley, Virginia in Buchanan County, Virginia, United States.
 Opened in 1969 to replace the earlier high school, which became D.A.
 Justus Elementary.
 It is part of the Buchanan County Public Schools system.

+At the end of the 2025-2026 school year, Hurley High School will close and consolidate with the two other current Buchanan County High Schools to create the new Southern Gap High School.